latchbio/.github/profile/README.md

 </html>

 <html>
-  <h3 align="center">LatchBio: Data Infrastructure for Biology</a>
+  <h3 align="center">LatchBio: Data Infrastructure for Biotech</a>
   </h3>
 </html>

-LatchBio is a modular and programmable data infrastructure designed to orchestrate diverse scientific teams for faster biological consensus.
+Latch is a modular and programmable data infrastructure designed to orchestrate diverse scientific teams for faster biological consensus.

 These are the components: